James-8212913/text_analysis/assignment_3_a.md

 ### Data Mining Goals and Project Plan

-The Data has been given in a single folder named **Data**.
+The Data has been given in a single folder named **Files**.
 There is no requirement to search for more data beyond this file.
 The broad plan is to conduct a text analysis on the files to determine some broad topics that these files can be grouped into.

-## Data Understanding

-The **Data** folder consisted of 42 separate text files (.txt).
+The data is a folder with 42 separate text files (.txt) in it.

-### Describe
+### Describe the Data

 The summary table below offers an initial indication of the numbers of words and sentences in each of the files.